|Sweet ride set to start: Who will emerge as this October's brightest star?|

-The sweet ride starts Wednesday, and there's a new mix all over.
-Because along with usual suspects Derek Jeter, David Ortiz and Lou Piniella, fresh faces abound this fall.
+The sweet ride starts Wednesday, and there's a new mix to this year's playoffs.
+Along with usual suspects Derek Jeter, David Ortiz and Lou Piniella, fresh faces abound this October.

 Jimmy Rollins and Chase Utley up the middle.
 Daisuke Matsuzaka starting, Joba Chamberlain relieving.
 Victor Martinez, Gary Matthews Jr. and Dustin Pedroia, all set to make their postseason debuts.

 Plus, for the first time in a while, there's no clear-cut favorite.